QuasarApp/CQtDeployer/README.md

 ****************************

-## Warning
-Due to technical problems, online installers are temporarily unavailable.
-You can still install the latest version of the application from [SnapStore](https://snapcraft.io/cqtdeployer)

 ## What is CQtDeployer
 The CQtDeployer is application for extract all depends library of executable and create launch script for your application.